technofocus-pte/aoaidepth/Labguides/Use case 08-Build a custom chat app with Azure AI Foundry SDK​/Use case 08-Build a custom chat app with Azure AI Foundry SDK​.md

 ![A screenshot of a computer Description automatically generated](./media/image59.png)

-4. Now add the function in create_search_index.py to create the function to add a csv file to the index:
+4. Now add the function in create_search_index.py to create the function to add a csv file to the index.

+    Keep the cursor at the end of the file, select **Enter** twice and then paste the below code.

 ```
 # define a function for indexing a csv file, that adds each row as a document
 # and generates vector embeddings for the specified content_column